fossasia/knitweb/README.md

 ## 1. What is Knitweb
 Knitweb is an app frontend and backend that works together with Knitlib server and uses the Knitpat format.

 ## 2. How to install Knitapps

 ### 2.1.
 How to install the Knitlib server and Knitlib
 To install the Knitlib server please follow the instructions here: https://github.com/fashiontec/knitserver

 ### 2.2.
 How to install the webapp
 * Requirements
-* Step by Step Installation on Linux and Windows

-## 3. Knitapps Online/Offline

-### 3.1 How to use the Knit web app - Offline Pattern Generation (when it is not connected to the server/machine)

-**On Linux**

-* Initial setup(first time after cloning the project):
+You need a computer that can run Electron, a Blink (Chromium) based Single Site Browser.
+From a Raspberry Pi, to Laptops or Desktop PCs running Windows, GNU/Linux Distributions or Mac OS (untested).

+Tested versions of Electron:
+  * v0.31 (bundled install scripts)

+#### Installation on Linux, BSD, Mac OS X

 1. Go to /knitweb/bin/linux directory.
+2. If you are using a 64 bit Linux distribution, run the setup.sh file by typing bash setup.sh.
+If not, download the appropiate version of Electron http://electron.atom.io/

+#### Installation on Windows

+1. Go to /knitweb/bin/windows directory.
-2. run the setup.sh file by typing sh setup.sh (this step is needed to download required binaries)
+2. run the setup.bat file (this step is needed to download required binaries).

-* Execute application:
+## 3. Running Knitapps

+### On Linux

 1. Go to /knitweb/bin/linux directory.
 2. run the run.sh file typing sh run.sh

-**On Windows**

-* Initial setup(first time after cloning the project):

-1. Go to /knitweb/bin/windows directory.
-2. run the setup.bat file (this step is needed to download required binaries).

-* Execute application:
+### On Windows

 1. Go to /knitweb/bin/windows directory.
 2. run the run.bat file.